NEW: Sheriff spokesman says there were text messages sent from missing agent's phone

 “I feel like I’m in a fog, or a horrible nightmare from which I can’t awaken,” Beverly Carter’s son, also named Carl, wrote on a Facebook post.
 “She needs us, and we must continue to pray (and) brainstorm ways to find her.”

-The elder Carl Carter told CNN affiliate KARK-TV that "I would just like to have my wife back."
+The elder Carl – Beverly’s husband – told CNN affiliate KARK that “I would just like to have my wife back.”

-The social media hashtag #FindBeverly has gained steam, and the Facebook page about her disappearance was followed by more than 28,000 people as of Monday afternoon.
+The social media hashtag #FindBeverly has gained steam, and the Facebook page about her disappearance was followed by more than 18,000 people as of Sunday evening.

 Police say Lewis’ Monday arrest isn’t his first run-in with police.
 In addition to any charges he may face in Carter’s disappearance, he has a criminal history in northwest Arkansas that includes felony theft of property, obstruction of government operations, failure to appear and unlawful removal of a theft device, Minden said in a statement.

 He’s also faced charges from the Kansas City police and the Utah Department of Corrections, he said.